Day 1 Archambault Grand Surprise anti fouling and small boat repairs

 The cost of the dry dock is about 30 euro, 50 bucks a day and I started to get frustrated with the slow progress.
 Some people here in Spain place a gasoline based mix on the anti fouling, let it sit for 24 hours later, and then remove all the anti fouling layers.
 I heard the pros and cons and decided to continue sanding and in the mean time getting more information on keel repair and oxidation prevention methods.

-Day 3 Archambault grand Surprise Anti fouling and small repairs
+Day 3 Archambault grand Surprise Anti fouling and small boat repairs

 Since I decided to remove all the anti fouling layers and do it really well, I sanded for days and days in the hot summer days of Barcelona around 30 degrees 95 f.
 From experience now I advise to buy much more sanding paper than anticipated, and remove you old paper every 30 minutes saving you time and frustration.